Recognizing Suicidal Behavior

 - People who are prone to violent or impulsive behavior

 - People who have recently been released from a psychiatric hospitalization (This often is a very frightening period of transition.)

 - People in certain professions, such as police officers and health care providers who work with terminally ill patients

 - People with substance abuse problems

-Although women are three times as likely to attempt suicide, men are far more likely to be successful.
+Although women are three times as likely to attempt suicide, men are far more likely to complete the act.

 Can Suicide Be Prevented?

-In many cases, suicide can't be prevented with certainty, but risks can be reduced with timely intervention.
+Suicide can't be prevented with certainty, but risks can often be reduced with timely intervention.
 Research suggests that the best way to prevent suicide is to know the risk factors, be alert to the signs of depression and other mental disorders, recognize the warning signs for suicide, and intervene before the person can complete the process of self-destruction.

 What Should I Do if I Think Someone is Suicidal?